alex-gamero/100-days-of-code/r2-log.md

 ### R2D27
 These last few weeks I did a lot of group work for different courses.
 We used GitHub for most of themm it was really fun.

+### R2D28
+We are already in exam week.
+I was able to make progress on several things.
+I have already taken two exams, and today I have one more.